 I encourage you to consider doing the same as you aim to add affiliate products as an income stream.

-There are several different ways to go about finding affiliate products to promote.
-Here are the ways I most frequently use.
+There are several different ways to go about finding affiliate products to monetize your blog.
+Here are the 3 ways I most frequently use.

 There are many different online affiliate marketplaces/networks that offer access to a wide variety of affiliate programs from different companies.
 You can pretty much become an affiliate for anything you can think of these days!

 Below are a few different affiliate networks that you can look into.
-I have personal experience with the last two on this list so I will share what I know about those!
+I have personal experience with the ones listed in blue!

 This way of finding an affiliate program is amazing because you already know this product.
 You bring your personal experience to the table and it makes for a better understanding of why someone else should follow your lead and use the product.